The symptoms of osteoarthritis can vary from one person to the next. Some of the more common symptoms include:

 Symptoms of osteoarthritis in the hips

 Osteoarthritis in your hips often causes difficulty moving your hip joints.
 You may find it difficult to put your shoes and socks on or to get in and out of a car or a low chair.
+Your hips may be stiff after you sit for a long time or when you get out of bed.

 If you have osteoarthritis in your hips, you will usually have pain in the groin or outside the hip, which is worse when you move the hip.
 However, sometimes your brain will identify pain in your knee and not in your hip, because of the 'wiring' that transmits the pain signals.

 In most cases, pain will be at its worst when you walk, although it can also affect you when you are resting.
-If you have bad pain at night, your doctor may refer you to an orthopaedic surgeon, in case a joint replacement operation is needed.

 Symptoms of osteoarthritis in the spine